 Learning for the real world.

 To be successful beyond high school, students need two things: a strong foundation of skills needed in any walk of life, and real-world experiences to develop and hone those skills.
-Hover over the images below to learn more about our approach to project-based learning, student exhibitions, internships, college courses, automotive training, and entrepreneurship.
+Click/tap the images below to learn more about our approach to project-based learning, student exhibitions, internships, college courses, automotive training, and entrepreneurship.

 About the Workshop School